6 Best Laptops For SolidWorks 2023 (Certified & Stable)

 You may have heard a variation of the following quote:

 Only the last part is true…you cannot remove or replace the graphics part.
-But the first part is balooney, solidworks supported all video cards including consumer gaming cards, not just workstation cards.
+But the first part is balooney, solidworks supports all video cards including consumer gaming cards, not just workstation cards.

 Certified vs Non-Certified GPUs

-Whether a GPU is ‘certified’ or not by Solidworks is meaningless.
-There’s one different though between the two and that is that the certified cards ‘workstation’ GPUs will never give you any errors which are bound to happen more often as your assemblies get bigger and bigger (the complexitiy behind the physics equations here get more and more dependent on the floating-point architecture of workstation GPUs)
+The main difference is that certified cards ‘workstation’ GPUs will never give you any errors which are more and more likely to happen as your assemblies get bigger and bigger (the complexitiy behind the physics equations here get more and more dependent on the floating-point architecture of workstation GPUs)

 However….